A Book Guaranteed to Tug at the Heartstrings

 Ask Phyllis Anything!

-Phyllis Lawson currently resides in Viera-Suntree, Florida with her husband Larry.
-She has two sons and five granddaughters.
-If you want to ask her anything, please do not hesitate to get in touch with her in Melbourne, Florida.
+Phyllis Lawson currently resides in Viera-Suntree, Florida.
+She has two sons and seven granddaughters.
+If you want to ask her anything, please don't hesitate to get in touch with her in Melbourne, Florida.